Abraham Abba Rakowski: Biography

 Rakowski was born in Mariampol, Austrian Galicia, the son of Rabbi Azriel Arye Leib Rakowski of Plotzk.
-He studied Talmud under his father, and was educated privately in Hebrew and modern languages.
-From 1872 onward he was a frequent contributor to Hebrew journals, especially Ha-Tzfira.
+He studied the Talmud under his father, and was educated privately in Hebrew and modern languages.
+From 1872 onward, he was a frequent contributor to Hebrew journals, especially Ha-Tzfira.

 Among Rakowski's publications were Nidḥe Israel (Warsaw, 1875), a translation of Philippson's novel on the Marranos; Ḥoter mi-geza Ishai (Warsaw, 1880), a translation of Disraeli's romance The Wondrous Tale of Alroy; Ha-nekamah (Warsaw, 1883), a historical narrative; and Masekhet shetarot (1894), a Talmudic parody.
 He also published numerous works in Naḥum Sokolow's yearly journal Ha-Asif, including Nispe belo mishpat, a historical novel; Leil hitkadesh ḥag ha-Pesaḥ, a story of the Prague ghetto; Ta'alumot ha-mikroskop, a humorous story; Dibrei ḥakhamim, a collection of pithy sayings and citations from world literature; Min ha-metzar, a translation of a story by Auerbach on the Prague ghetto; Ha-kesef, a history of the development of money and of its influence upon culture, political economy, and commerce; Devar Eloheinu yakum le-olam, an epitome of the history of Semitic nations during the Biblical ages; Zaken ve-yeled, a translation from the Polish of Okanski; and Al admat nekhar, a translation of Orzeszkowa's Mirtala.

-By 1895 Rakowski had become a prosperous merchant at Zambrov, Russian Poland.
+By 1895, Rakowski had become a prosperous merchant in Zambrov, Russian Poland.